Pimiento beer cheese soup is the perfect fall and winter warmer! Sweet red pimientos, brown ale, and smoked gouda make for seriously deep flavor.

 Now, with all these words of caution, I’ve probably freaked you out a little.
 Don’t worry, though.
 At its core, this recipe really is not difficult to make.
 Plus, the general process of roux-milk-cheese is the key to a lot of other great recipes, including (but not limited to) this crazy-good mac and cheese.
 Once you’ve mastered the technique, you can make all sorts of beautiful, cheesy dishes!

 I hope you love this Pimiento Beer Cheese Soup as much as I do.
-Kind of a soup, kind of a dip, and completely acceptable to eat with a spoon in either circumstance, it’s exactly the winter warmer you need.
+It’s kind of a soup, kind of a dip, and completely acceptable to eat with a spoon in either circumstance.
 Plus you can enjoy it with an ice-cold bottle of the beer you used to make it.
 Doesn’t that sound like a match made in heaven?
 It does to me.

 Pimiento Beer Cheese Soup